ADirin/OTP2_LectureMaterial/Week6_Analysis/HomeAssignment/Statistic_Anlaysis.md

-# Setting up Checkstyle, FindBugs, Performance Warning, PMD, and SonarLint in IntelliJ IDEA
+# Setting up Checkstyle, FindBugs,  PMD, and SonarLint in IntelliJ IDEA

 To create a Java application in IntelliJ IDEA that demonstrates the use of the following plugins: Checkstyle, SpotBugs, PMD, and **SonarLint**, follow the steps outlined below.